About the National Livestock Identification System

 - a web-accessible database to store and correlate movement data and associated details

 As animals are bought, sold and moved along the supply chain, they must be tagged with an NLIS-accredited tag or device.
+All animals leaving a property (PIC) must be identified with an NLIS accredited device before moving off the property, unless a permit is obtained from the state or territory.
 Each movement they make to a location with a different PIC is recorded centrally on the NLIS Database by people with NLIS accounts.
 NLIS accounts are free to open and operate.

 Using this information, the NLIS is able to provide a life history of an animal's residency, and to discern which other animals livestock may have come into contact with.
 The NLIS is required to facilitate the traceability of animals in accordance with the National Traceability and Performance Standards.

 Statuses may also be assigned to individual animals (provided they are electronically tagged) or to properties to record pertinent information about these animals and properties on the NLIS.
 For example: